 There are two basic forms of Hoshin Plans: Business Fundamental and Breakthrough Plans.

-In calendar year 2006 there will only be a focus on the top four Hoshin goals already established for 5S, customer satisfaction, quality and adding new members.
+In the calendar year 2006 there will only be a focus on the top four Hoshin goals already established for 5S, customer satisfaction, quality and adding new members.
 Getting each manager to focus on specific objectives this year tied to these goals and leveraging the Kaizen teams is the focus for this 2006.

 Periodic Review is a critical element of the Hoshin process.
 This is already being practiced by the Steering Committee and must be expanded to include all levels of management.

 Process implementation procedure and forms.
 There are many standard off-the-shelf forms that can be used.
-Below is a sample of the information from the Steering Committee used to get the process underway for one of key objectives – gaining more members.
+Below is a sample of the information from the Steering Committee used to get the process underway for one of the key objectives – gaining more members.

 The business is losing market share and needs to reverse the long trend of slipping membership in the health and welfare rolls.
 Service levels are not up to the levels they should be.
 Action is needed to become more effective in securing new business to secure the future of the business.